 The BCU features an output for fan control.
-The max. start-up current for the fan motor must not exceed the permitted contact rating of this output, see page 73 (Technical data).
+The max. start-up current of the fan motor may not exceed the permitted contact rating (see Technical data) of this output.
 If necessary, an external contactor must be used.

 6.3 Controlling the butterfly valve